Rocco-Gossmann/SvelteHelloWorldTodos/README.md

 ### Step 3 - Security and Portability
 - ✔ Figure out Encryption via WebCrypto-API
   - ✔ change how tags are identified, to make them encryptable, without them giving away their content
-  - Add "Locking" and "Unlocking" mechanism to the APP
+  - ✔ Add "Locking" and "Unlocking" mechanisms to the APP
-    - ⬜ encrypt Tags in the database
+    - ✔ encrypt Tags in the database
-    - ⬜ encrypt TODOs in the database
+    - ✔ encrypt TODOs in the database
 - ⬜ export encrypted JSON containing all todos and tags
 - ⬜ import encrypted JSON and restore IndexedDB from it